The Evanston History Center is beginning a phased reopening for exhibits and self-guided tours in late August. Click here to learn more.

 Tours begin at 11:00 AM and last for 90 minutes.

 The cost is $20 per person/$15 for members unless otherwise stated.
-Admission is payable at the door.
+Contactless payment is required when registering for a tour.

 Free street parking is available on Greenwood Street.